 Certificates utilized for encrypting and verifying digital signatures.
-Normally two separate certificate: one for encryption, the other for signature verification.

 Entity:

 Any autonomous element or component within the Public Key Infrastructure that participate is one form or another, such managing certificates or utilizing certificates.
 An Entity can be a CA, RA, Subscriber, Relying Party, etc.